 The hearty olla de carne is a favorite weekend dish that you’ll find being prepared in many homes across the country on any given month of the year.
 While the stew can be compared to some stew from other cultures, there is, of course, a set of ingredients that help make it unique in look and taste.

 Costa Rica is a mecca for fresh ingredients, and these are tapped into for the olla de carne recipe.
-These ingredients include cassava, carrots, corn, plantains, and taro root.
-Combined with other vegetables, this stew is full of rich flavors.
+These ingredients include carrots, corn, and green plantains, plus some ingredients that are staples in Costa Rica but may be hard to find elsewhere, like yuca, taro root, cassava, and Salsa Lizano.

 You aren’t likely to have room for side dishes, but olla de carne is often served with rice and beans.